OleksandrNechai/blogposts/IBMWatson.md

     "https://stream.watsonplatform.net/speech-to-text/api/v1/recognize?continuous=true", content).Result;
 ```

 The `continuous` is an example of many possible parameters, which can be passed along with content, a complete list of which can be looked up in the documentation.
-This one actually tells to Watson that it does not have to split text into pieces on the at the audio pauses.
+This one actually tells to Watson that it does not have to split text into pieces at the audio pauses.

 To observe JSON response: